MyHerux/vscode-chaos/README.md

 - Chaos: Add chaos for selection

+    Add chaos for english words and keywords.

+- Chaos: Add chaos_en for selection

+    Only add chaos for english words.

 ## Known Issues

 - You can report issues here [Github issues](https://github.com/MyHerux/vscode-chaos/issues)

 ## Release Notes

+### 0.0.7

+- fix some RegExp

+- add keywords for chaos

 ### 0.0.1